yangjunx21/yangjunx21.github.io/_pages/about.md

 News
 ======

+- 🎉 Meet Paper Pulse: The open-source framework that delivers the papers you actually care about, straight to your inbox with LLM-generated summaries! 🔍 Smart Filtering 📖 Deep Analysis 📧 Wake up to a beautiful Markdown briefing in your email.
+Read the day's best in 1 minute. ☕️ [link](https://github.com/yangjunx21/Paper-Pulse)

 - 🎉 Our Paper `Guiding not Forcing: Enhancing the Transferability of Jailbreaking Attacks on LLMs via Removing Superfluous Constraints` is accepted by ACL 2025 Main!
 Please refer to our [code](https://github.com/thu-coai/TransferAttack) and [paper](https://arxiv.org/abs/2503.01865) for more details.

-- 🎉 Our Paper `BARREL: Boundary-Aware Reasoning for Factual and Reliable LRMs` is released.

 Working Experiences
 ======